SeanShubin/code-structure/docs/naming.md

 Names are a tool used to communicate meaning to humans.
 Class names focus on the specific, while package names create categories and hierarchies of categories.
 Since humans can only keep track of so many classes and their relationships at a time, filtering names by package allows humans to focus on only a particular subset of names.
-Every bit of code as an address, starting with the package name, continuing to the class name, and ending with the method name.
+Every bit of code is an address, starting with the package name, continuing to the class name, and ending with the method name.
 While dependency analysis can not tell you what good names are, it can tell you if something is wrong with where your methods and classes are located within your hierarchy.
 This analysis is useful at several levels of detail, which in order of importance